Overview of Azure Internal Load Balancer

-Unlike the Internet facing load balancer, the internal load balancer (ILB) directs traffic only to resources inside the cloud service or using VPN to access the Azure infrastructure.
-The infrastructure restricts access to the load balanced virtual IP addresses (VIPs) of a Cloud Service or a Virtual Network so that they will never be directly exposed to an Internet endpoint.
-This enables internal line of business (LOB) applications to run in Azure and be accessed from within the cloud or from resources on-premises.
+Azure Internal Load Balancer (ILB) only directs traffic to resources that are inside a cloud service or that use a VPN to access Azure infrastructure.
+In this respect, ILB differs from an internet-facing load balancer.
+Azure infrastructure restricts access to the load-balanced virtual IP (VIP) addresses of a cloud service or to a virtual network.
+VIP addresses and virtual networks are never directly exposed to an internet endpoint.
+Internal line-of-business applications run in Azure and are accessed from within Azure or from on-premises resources.

-Why you may need an internal load balancer
+Why you might need an internal load balancer

-Azure Internal Load Balancing (ILB) provides load balancing between virtual machines that reside inside of a cloud service or a virtual network with a regional scope.
-For information about the use and configuration of virtual networks with a regional scope, see Regional Virtual Networks in the Azure blog.
-Existing virtual networks that have been configured for an affinity group cannot use ILB.
+Internal Load Balancer provides load balancing between virtual machines (VMs) that reside inside a cloud service or a virtual network with a regional scope.
+For information about virtual networks with a regional scope, see Regional virtual networks in the Azure blog.
+Existing virtual networks that are configured for an affinity group cannot use ILB.

 ILB enables the following types of load balancing:

-- Within a cloud service, from virtual machines to a set of virtual machines that reside within the same cloud service (see Figure 1).
+- Within a cloud service: Load balancing from VMs to a set of VMs that reside within the same cloud service.
+See this example.

-- Within a virtual network, from virtual machines in the virtual network to a set of virtual machines that reside within the same cloud service of the virtual network (see Figure 2).
+- Within a virtual network: Load balancing from VMs in the virtual network to a set of VMs that reside within the same cloud service of the virtual network.
+See this example.

-- For a cross-premises virtual network, from on-premises computers to a set of virtual machines that reside within the same cloud service of the virtual network (see Figure 3).
+- For a cross-premises virtual network: Load balancing from on-premises computers to a set of VMs that reside within the same cloud service of the virtual network.
+See this example.

-- Internet-facing, multi-tier applications in which the back-end tiers are not Internet-facing but require load balancing for traffic from the Internet-facing tier.
+- For multi-tier applications: Load balancing for internet-facing multi-tier applications where the back-end tiers are not internet-facing.
+The back-end tiers require traffic load balancing from the internet-facing tier.

-- Load balancing for LOB applications hosted in Azure without requiring additional load balancer hardware or software.
-Including on-premises servers in the set of computers whose traffic is load balanced.
+- For line-of-business applications: Load balancing for line-of-business applications that are hosted in Azure without additional load balancer hardware or software.
+This scenario includes on-premises servers that are in the set of computers whose traffic is load-balanced.

-The web tier has Internet facing endpoints for Internet clients and is part of a load-balanced set.
-The load balancer distributes incoming traffic from web clients for TCP port 443 (HTTPS) to the web servers.
+The web tier has internet-facing endpoints for internet clients and is part of a load-balanced set.
+ILB distributes incoming traffic from web clients for TCP port 443 (HTTPS) to the web servers.

-The database servers are behind an ILB endpoint which the web servers use for storage.
-This database service load balanced endpoint, which traffic is load balanced across the database servers in the ILB set.
+The database servers are behind an ILB endpoint that the web servers use for storage.
+The ILB endpoint is a database service load-balanced endpoint.
+Traffic is load-balanced across the database servers in the ILB set.

-The following image shows the Internet facing multi-tier application within the same cloud service.
+The following image shows internal load balancing for the internet-facing multi-tier application within the same cloud service.

-Another possible use for a multi-tier application is when the ILB deployed to a different cloud service than the one consuming the service for the ILB.
+Another scenario is available for multi-tier applications.
+The load balancer is deployed to a different cloud service from the one that consumes the service for the ILB.

-Cloud services using the same virtual network will have access to the ILB endpoint.
-The following image shows front-end web servers are in a different cloud service from the database back-end and using the ILB endpoint within the same virtual network.
+Cloud services that use the same virtual network can access the ILB endpoint.
+The following image shows front-end web servers that are in a different cloud service from the database back-end.
+The front-end servers use the ILB endpoint within the same virtual network as the back-end.

-Traffic from clients on the on-premises network get load-balanced across the set of LOB servers using VPN connection to Azure network.
+Traffic from clients on the on-premises network is load-balanced across the set of line-of-business servers that use a VPN connection to the Azure network.

-The client machine will have access to an IP address from Azure VPN service using point to site VPN.
-It allows the use the LOB application hosted behind the ILB endpoint.
+The client machine can access an IP address from the Azure VPN service by using a point-to-site VPN.
+The line-of-business application can be hosted behind the ILB endpoint.

-Another scenario for the LOB is to have a site to site VPN to the virtual network where the ILB endpoint is configured.
-This allows on-premises network traffic to be routed to the ILB endpoint.
+Another scenario for line-of-business applications is a site-to-site VPN to the virtual network where the ILB endpoint is configured.
+On-premises network traffic is routed to the ILB endpoint.

-Internal Load Balancer configurations do not support SNAT.
-In the context of this document, SNAT refers to port masquerading source network address translation.
-This applies to scenarios where a VM in a load balancer pool needs to reach the respective internal Load Balancer's frontend IP address.
-This scenario is not supported for internal Load Balancer.
-Connection failures will occur when the flow is load balanced to the VM which originated the flow.
-You must use a proxy style load balancer for such scenarios.
+Internal Load Balancer configurations don't support SNAT.
+In this article, SNAT refers to scenarios that involve port-masquerading source network address translation.
+A VM in a load balancer pool must reach the front-end IP address of the respective internal load balancer.
+Connection failures occur when the flow is load-balanced to the VM that originated the flow.
+These scenarios are not supported for ILB.
+A proxy-style load balancer must be used instead.